Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/Windows Settings.md

 Windows Settings is a folder on AtlasOS that lets you change the most common settings when you set up AtlasOS.
 To change some of these, you may need to use the "Activation" file to activate Windows.

+All of the configuration files are located in the `3.
+Configuration/3.
+Windows Settings` folder.
+In your Atlas folder on your Desktop.
+If you have managed to misplace this folder you can download it via our [GitHub](https://github.com/Atlas-OS/Atlas/tree/main/src/Executables/Atlas) or find it in `C:/Users/default/Desktop/`.

 When you run these files, you will go straight to the Windows Setting page for the setting you want.

 ## :material-lock-open-outline: Activation